Menu

 • in an ongoing care-giving relationship with you

-Employers must keep any information disclosed to them by an employee who is taking interpersonal violence leave confidential.
+Employers must keep your information related to an interpersonal violence leave confidential.

 • seek medical attention needed because of the interpersonal violence